-- Unit 1: Anatomy and Physiology- Learners explore how the skeletal, muscular, cardiovascular and respiratory systems function and the fundamentals of the energy systems. - Unit 2: Fitness Training and Programming for Health, Sport and Well-being- Learners explore client screening and lifestyle assessment, fitness training methods and fitness programming to support improvements in a client's health and well-being. - Unit 3: Professional Development in the Sports Industry- Learners explore the knowledge and skills required for different career pathways in the sports industry.
-Learners will take part in, and reflect on, a personal skills audit, career action plan and practical interview assessment activities. - Unit 4: Application of Fitness Testing- Learners gain an understanding of the requirements of fitness testing and learn how to safely conduct a range of fitness tests for different components of fitness.
+Unit 1: Anatomy and Physiology- Learners explore how the skeletal, muscular, cardiovascular and respiratory systems function and the fundamentals of the energy systems.

+- Unit 2: Fitness Training and Programming for Health, Sport and Well-being- Learners explore client screening and lifestyle assessment, fitness training methods and fitness programming to support improvements in a client's health and well-being. - Unit 3: Professional Development in the Sports Industry- Learners explore the knowledge and skills required for different career pathways in the sports industry.
+Learners will take part in, and reflect on, a personal skills audit, career action plan and practical interview assessment activities. - Unit 4: Sports Leadership Learners study what makes a good leader, the different capacities of this role and the leadership skills and techniques necessary when leading activities with different roles.